Rukhan4/Bioinformatics-work/README.md

 BMP - Biology Meets Programming

-see the BMP.md file for the annotation and reasoning behind the use of each algorithm.
-Programming Language: Python
+consists of 1 course in Python

 # Bioinformatics Specialization
 _a specialization offered by UCSD_